paulchernoch/feel/src/execution/engine-design.md

   - string(item index)     (l c -> l c s)
   - number(0)              (l c s -> l c s 0)
-  - xset                   (l c s 0 -> l c)         Sets "item index" in context
+  - xset                   (l c s 0 -> l c)         Sets "item index" in context on value stack
   - over                   (l c -> l c l')
   - len                    (l c l' -> l c #)
   - string(item count)     (l c # -> l c # s)
   - swap                   (l c # s -> l c s #)
-  - xset                   (l c s # -> l c)         Sets "item count" in context
+  - xset                   (l c s # -> l c)         Sets "item count" in context on value stack
   - string(item list)      (l c -> l c s)
   - rot                    (l c s -> c s l)
-  - xset                   (c s l -> c)             sets "item list" in context
+  - xset                   (c s l -> c)             sets "item list" in context on value stack
   - string(item)           (c -> c s)
   - null                   (c s -> c s N)
-  - xset                   (c s N -> c)             Sets "item" in context
+  - xset                   (c s N -> c)             Sets "item" in context on value stack
   - xpush                  (_ c -> _)

 **Breaking item into smaller operations:**

 The work that "item" has to perform:

+  - Assume that the list being iterated over has been removed from the value stack and is in a context already pushed onto the contexts stack.
   - Get the current "item index" from the context and push a clone on value stack
   - Get the "item list" from the context and push a clone on value stack
   - Get the item from the list at the given index and push a clone on the value stack
   - Increment index
   - Store the new index value in "item index"
+  - Duplicate the item
+  - Store the new item in "item"

 There will be some swaps or rots involved.
-Maybe add an "incr" op that performs the read, increment, and write in one go.
+Add an "incr" op that performs the read, increment, and write in one go.

-The OpCodes:
+The OpCodes for "item":

+  - string(item list)
+  - xget
+  - string(item index)
+  - xget
+  - index
+  - string(item)
+  - swap
+  - xup
+  - string(item index)
+  - incr

+"item" leaves the value stack unchanged.

+## OpCode Macros

+Some patterns of OpCodes pop up in multiple contexts.
+Some complex operations may be broken into a list of simpler operations.
+The following operations will have macros that expand into other opcodes:

+  - item   (Performs get_next like an iterator)
+  - items?
+(Performs has_next like an iterator)
+  - +filter

+## Renumbering Labels

+Expressions are recursive, with one piece parsed then inserted into another.
+If a subexpression has labels and gotos and branhes, then the label numbers of the inner expression will conflict with those in the outer expression.
+Thus we need a way to insert a subexpression and have its labels shifted.

 ## Boxed Expression